What Makes the 401(k) So Popular?

 In a 401(k) you must give your participating employees the ability to voluntarily defer a portion of their compensation into the plan before federal and state taxes are calculated.
 These deferrals out of the employees’ compensation are then deposited into the 401(k) plan where they grow tax-deferred.
 Employees are not required to participate in the 401(k) plan.

 Automatically increase employee deferrals.
-They can always opt out but this increases their deferral percentage automatically, typically on a yearly basis, which helps them save more for retirement.
+Employees can always opt-out but this increases their deferral percentage automatically, typically on a yearly basis, which helps them save more for retirement.

 Employers are increasingly adding a Roth 401(k) feature to their plans.
 With a Roth, the deferrals are after-tax.
 If you elect to offer a Roth option, then employees have the option to make pre-tax deferrals to the 401(k) or after-tax Roth deferrals, or both!